 SECTION 3.
 Election to Membership

 Each applicant for membership shall apply on a form as approved by the Board which shall provide that the applicant agrees to abide by this Constitution and these Bylaws, the Club’s Code of Ethics and the rules of the American Kennel Club.
-Applications for membership shall carry the endorsement of two members in good standing and be accompanied by dues payment for the current year and an initiation fee of ten dollars ($10.00).
+The application shall state the name, address and phone number of the applicant.
+Applications for full membership shall carry the sponsorship of two members in good standing (preferably not from the same household).
+Sponsors are encouraged but not required for applications for Foreign Membership and be accompanied by dues payment for the current year and an initiation fee.
+The initiation fee for Full and Foreign members shall not exceed $30 per application.
+(See current membership application for current fees. (https://www.ihcus.org/join)

-The names of applicants shall be sent to the membership quarterly by the Secretary.
+The names of applicants including city and state or country of residence for Full and Foreign membership shall be sent to the membership as received by the Secretary or membership chair.
 The membership then has twenty (20) days to comment.
-Applications and comments are at that time sent to the Board for vote.
-An affirmative vote of two-thirds (2/3) of the Board shall be required to elect an applicant.
-Applicants may be elected at any meeting of the Board or by written vote of the Board by mail.
-Upon election, members shall be notified by the Secretary and shall receive a Club pin, copy of the Constitution and Bylaws, and a copy of the Standard of the Breed.
+After the waiting period, the Application and all comments shall be sent to the Board for review and a vote.
+Applicants may be elected by secret ballot at any meeting of the board of directors or by secret vote of the directors by mail.
+Affirmative votes of 2/3’s of the director’s present at a meeting of the board, or of 2/3’s of the entire board voting by mail, shall be required to elect an applicant.
+Upon election, members shall be notified by the Secretary and shall receive a Club pin, copy of the Constitution and Bylaws, and a copy of the Standard of the Breed .

-An application which has received a negative vote by the Board of Directors may be presented by one of the applicant’s endorsers at the next meeting of the Club and the Club may elect such applicant by a favorable vote of ninety (90) percent of the members present.
+Any which has received a negative vote by the Board of Directors may be presented by one of the applicant’s sponsors at the next meeting of the Club and the Club may elect such applicant by a favorable vote of ninety (90%) percent of the members present.

 SECTION 4.
 Termination of Membership